daveoneill1/interactive-project/README.md

 ### **Bugs and Challenges during Development**

-####  1. I encountered the Mime type error from the CSS.Stylesheet file on a number of occasions during this project which cuased a number of issues.
-I checked Google and a number of Stackoverflows before asking my mentor.
+####  1. I encountered the Mime type error from the CSS.Stylesheet file on a number of occasions during this project which caused a number of issues.
+I checked Google and a number of Stackoverflow posts before asking my mentor.
 It appears the error was due to connectivity issues.

 #### 2. Init map is not a function.
 This error was due to the order of the script tags and was resolved.

 #### 3. 404 errors on blog pages where stylesheet was not being picked up.
 This caused a lot of downtime.
 There were issues with relative and absolute file paths and the type of file path that was working locally on Chrome versus the file path that was working on GIT pages.

 #### 4. On my last project I used relative paths in VS code and this worked perfect both locally and on GIT pages.
 This was not the case during this project.
-I beleive I may have made an error setting up the project which resulted in the discrepancy.
+I believe I may have made an error setting up the project which resulted in the discrepancy.
 The blog page was not picking up the 'Interactive-project' part of the file url and was throwing a 404.
-By decalring that part of the url in the reference on the blog page I was able to get the stylesheet working.
+By declaring that part of the url in the reference on the blog page I was able to get the stylesheet working.

 #### 5. I encountered a bug on the first interactive graph.
 I noticed when the graphs are changed using the buttons it appears sometimes that the data is not clearing from the previous time it displayed.
+I do not feel I have fully resolved this issue.

 #### 6. There was an error on one of the Maps related to Global scope which was resolved with some help from Stackoverflow.